 It’s possible some companies may not answer honestly so you’ll need to ask a few questions to make sure they know how to handle issues that typically come up.

-Ask what their process is for screening applicants.
-Determine how long it may take the rental management company to fill any vacant units you have.
+Ask what their process is for screening rental applicants.
+Determine how long, on average, it may take the rental management company to fill any vacant units you have.

 Have them tell you how many units they are currently managing.
 This will help you determine if they can grow as you do.

-Determine their process for maintenance requests and dealing with tenants who don’t pay their rent on time.
+Find out how the property manager deals with tenants who don’t pay their rent on time.
 Lastly, make sure they know how to handle evictions and have experience doing so.
+As disheartening as it may be, being a landlord means you’ll likely face this possibility at some point.

 They Possess Good Communication Skills